lewishowles/components/src/components/form/form-flow/form-flow.md

 ### `default`

 One or more `form-screen` components plus other content.
-Content outside of `form-screen` is always shown on each page.
+Content outside of `form-screen` is shown while screen content is active and hidden while the review destination is shown.

 | Slot prop      | Type      | Description                                         |
 | -------------- | --------- | --------------------------------------------------- |